Isuru-Kottahachchi/stock-dashboard-application/README.md

 ## Observations

 - Sometimes Stocks API gives 403 and 404 errors when trying to fetch data from some trading dates (especially Weekends).
-It also gives a 429 error when fetching a few dates.(Only 5 API Calls / Minute allowed)
+It also gives a 429 error when fetching a few dates because it allows only 5 API Calls per minute.

 ## Note